 Take for instance human acoustic decoding.
 It capitalizes amongst other things on categorial perception.
-This capacity of our brain is not even species-specific.
+This capacity of our brain is not even primate-specific.
 Chinchillas, monkeys, chicken or rats dispose of it, too (Kriengwatana et al. 2015).
 However, as it is an available and useful resource, it has gotten recruited for language processing.
 Language processing is parasitic on available brain functions.
 There is no single function that could be shown to have evolved just for language.
 The time span needed for biological evolution is much too long for such a recent capacity in homines sapientes.
-On the other hand, the whole ensemble of human computation resources is the selecting background environment for the evolution of grammars.
+On the other hand, the whole ensemble of human computation resources is the selecting background environment for the evolution of grammars, which is much faster.
 Grammars adapt to them.
 A grammar variant has a chance to occupy more brains if it is better adapted, that is, if it is rewarded by brains that reward structures that can be learned and processed and used more easily and effectively.
-This is the normal course of evolution by natural selection and it is the course of cognitive evolution, too.
+This is the normal course of evolution by natural selection and it is the course of the cognitive evolution of grammars, too.